-A couple weeks ago I wrote about going beyond maximizing player contacts and the idea of read-plan-execute (RPE).
+A while back I wrote about going beyond maximizing player contacts and the idea of read-plan-execute (RPE).
 In brief, RPE is what players do any time they play the ball.
 They read the contact before them, plan a solution, and execute the required skill.
-An issue with block training (simple reps) is it reduces the read requirement to essentially zero.
+An issue with block training (simple reps) is it reduces the read requirement, sometimes all the way to essentially zero.
 That is why game-like drills are strongly preferred.

 How can we increase reads in game play, though?